What is Environmental Justice?

-The Environmental Justice Action Task Force has four subcommittees that will work to address specific topics.
+The Environmental Justice Action Task Force has five subcommittees that will work to address specific topics.
 All subcommittee meetings are open to the public.
 You can join the meetings at the following dates and times using the links below:

 The Environmental Justice Action Task Force members will be collaboratively editing documents beginning in February 2022 and ending in November 2022 as they work towards drafting recommendations on environmental justice policy matters.
 This announcement provides public notice of that collaboration pursuant to the Colorado Open Meetings Law.